Jennifer Lopez Exposes Rock-Hard Abs In Tiny White Crop Top & Ripped Pants

 The Hustlers star wore her shoulder-length, sandy brown hair parted to the side and styled in loose waves that fell around her chin and shoulders.

-Lopez also donned a full face of makeup for the outing, which included darkened eyebrows, pink blush on her cheeks, and a light pink color on her lips.
+Lopez also donned a full face of makeup for the outing, which included darkened eyebrows, pink blush on her cheeks, and light pink color on her lips.
 JLo accessorized the look with a pair of dark sunglasses and a black leather handbag.

 Meanwhile, Rodriguez wore a pair of jeans with a black, short-sleeved t-shirt and some black and white Nike sneakers.
 Like, Lopez he also wore a pair of dark sunglasses, as well as a watch on his wrist.